verana-labs/verifiable-trust-vpr-spec/spec.md

 - The related `CredentialSchema` entry is loaded with `schema_id`, and will be named `cs` in this section.
 - if `type` is equal to ISSUER: if `cs.issuer_perm_management_mode` is not equal to OPEN, MUST abort.
 - if `type` is equal to VERIFIER: if `cs.verifier_perm_management_mode` is not equal to OPEN, MUST abort.
+- if `type` is equal to VERIFIER and `validation_fees` is specified and different than 0, MUST abort.
+- if `type` is equal to VERIFIER and `verification_fees` is specified and different than 0, MUST abort.

 ###### [MOD-PERM-MSG-14-2-3] Create Permission fee checks